If you want easy to use a backyard cooker then you should get a pellet grill.

 The Bottom Line: The 71700 FB is perfect for those backyard cooks who love entertaining and want lots of cooking space.

-Traeger Pro Series 22 Pellet Grill Smoker – My Pick For The Best Quality Pellet Smoker
+4. Traeger Pro Series 22 Pellet Grill Smoker – My Pick for High Quality Pellet Smoker

 When you are the pioneer of something you have a responsibility to stay above your competition.
-Traeger have done exactly that with the Pro Series 22.
-This is a pellet grill made with superb quality, and at the end of the day with a quality smoker you have a higher chance of creating quality food right?
+Traeger has done exactly that with the Pro Series 22.

-This is a smoker for the true lovers of quality.
+The Bottom Line: This is a smoker for the true lovers of quality

-When you talk about value for money you have to think about a few different things.
-Construction, features and overall taste of the food.
-The Green Mountain Davey Crockett ticks all of those boxes.
+When I talk about value for money you have to think about a few different things.
+Construction, features and taste of the food.
+The Green Mountain Davey Crockett ticks those boxes.

 What We Liked: